nickmmark/immune-phenotyping/README.md

 In this example of immune cell phenotyping of NSCLC and lung tissue, I examined a dataset of samples obtained from individuals undergoing surgical resection of NSCLC; these samples were processed fresh into a single cell suspension and stained with a panel of >30 antibodies against surface and intracellular antigens and >50,000 events were obtained by flow cytometry.

-Overlapping immune cell phenotypes of tumor and lung samples
 ![overlapping immune phenotypes of tumor and lung samples](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/lung%20tumor.png)

-With Eigenvectors shown
+_Overlapping immune cell phenotypes of tumor and lung samples_

 ![overlapping immune phenotypes of tumor and lung samples with Eigenvectors](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/lung%20tumor%20w%20eigenvectors.png)
+_Immune cell populations in tumor and lung samples with Eigenvectors shown_

 We can also look at other clinical parameters, such as if the sample came from a patient with COPD or not, based on either the degree of airflow obstruction ([GOLD stage](https://goldcopd.org/wp-content/uploads/2018/02/WMS-GOLD-2018-Feb-Final-to-print-v2.pdf)) or the degree of emphysema as measured radiologically ([Goddard score](https://www.researchgate.net/publication/316458451_Updates_in_computed_tomography_assessment_of_emphysema_using_computed_tomography_lung_analysis)).
 For example:
 ```R